endlesspint8/endlesspint8.github.io/_drafts/2017-01-03-nfl-expert-picks-football-prediction-drafts-2016.md

 Most of the previous posts have had to do with wins and loses straight up (SUP).
 There was a brief dipping of the toes into performance against the spread (ATS) back in week 3 but that had more to do with home team performances by conference and did not look at predictions.
 Today we take a dive into the deep end of predictions ATS and evaluate performances to date.

+There are four sources of ATS predictions:
+* CBS expert panel
+* Random predictor
+* FiveThirtyEight data model
+* FOX data model

-There are four sources of ATS predictions: CBS expert panel, random predictor, and the data models of FiveThirtyEight and FOX.
-I will take these four and deal with them in pairs, for reasons that will become clear: CBS v. random, & FiveThirtyEight v.
+I will take these four and deal with them in pairs first, for reasons that will become clear, CBS v. random & FiveThirtyEight v.
 FOX.

+CBS panel predictions for ATS are devised similarly to SUP: each expert gets a vote; majority determines pick; in case of tie, dog gets the pick (as opposed to road team for SUP); and the votes are regularized to avoid harsh Brier score (BS) penalties for unanimous choices.

+The random number generator has a ....

+The data models of FiveThirtyEight and FOX do not make outright predictions against the spread.
+This is not technically true for FOX but due to the nature of ever changing lines and the need to standardize a source (Sportsline in this article) I am treating the two models in a similar way.
+ - in situ
+ - 538 lines
+ - FOX simulations
+ - compare point spreads of 538/FOX against Sportsline
+ - based on differing expectations bt models and line I determine ATS pick
+ - above is the arbitrage
+ - below vis representation

 <img src="/gallery/2016/football-picks/wk06_538_ats.png" alt="wk06_538_ats" /><br>